Realme 9 Pro Plus review: Very good mid-range or a run-of-the-mill device?

 Conclusion: Difficult thing...

-Before unpacking the Realme 9 Pro Plus, I originally had extremely high expectations, also drawn from testing the OnePlus Nord 2, which were somewhat disappointed with the first impression of the design.
-After everyday use, however, one can say that the main camera and internal hardware can reproduce what is offered.
-In itself, the Realme 9 Pro Plus is a very good deal for less than 400 euros.
+Before unpacking the Realme 9 Pro Plus, I originally had extremely high expectations, partly due to testing the OnePlus Nord 2, which were somewhat disappointed with the first impression of the design.
+However, after using it in everyday life, it can be said that the main camera and internal hardware can deliver what is offered.
+In itself, the Realme 9 Pro Plus is a very good deal for under 400 euros.

 Compared to the OnePlus Nord 2 from the sister company, I still find it difficult to give this smartphone a particularly high rating.
 It is obviously a smartphone designed specifically for the online market, very different from OPPO's.
 This meets the key specs that look good on marketing sheets online.
 But with the points that you only feel after unpacking, such as the design, the compromade a mistake.

-Basically none at all Proproblem, because you can't expect an all-round complete package for a low price, only OnePlus has found an even better balance with the Nord series, in my opinion, which is why this model was rightly priced cheaper here at the start.
-Because the OnePlus Nord 2 has been on the market for a long time, it is currently not more expensive with various promotions.
-So I would wait a little until the price difference has reappeared so that you can go to the actually very good Realme 9 Pro Plus can grab.
+In principle, this is not a problem at all, as you cannot expect a completely satisfactory package for a low price.
+Only OnePlus has found an even better balance with the Nord series in my opinion, which is why this model was rightly priced lower at the start.
+However, because the OnePlus Nord 2 has been on the market for a long time, it is not more expensive at the moment with various promotions.
+Therefore, I would wait a little until the price difference has been restored so that you can go for the actually very good Realme 9 Pro Plus.

-Thank you to Realme Germany for providing the Realme 9 Pro More!
+We would like to thank Realme Germany for providing the Realme 9 Pro Plus!